pinapelz/blog.pinapelz.com/src/content/blog/youtube-live-timestamping.md

 ## An Alternative Using Javascript
 One day I stumbled upon a [Reddit post](https://www.reddit.com/r/VirtualYoutubers/comments/ifzqe7/i_made_a_live_timestamp_tool/) about a Javascript tool that can be used to live timestamp streams.

-Whats interesting here is that calculating the timestamp of a video isn't actually limited to when the stream is finished, you can retrieve it at any point in time.
+What's interesting here is that calculating the timestamp of a video isn't actually limited to when the stream is finished, you can retrieve it at any point in time.

 ```javascript
 var time = Math.max(0, Math.floor(document.querySelector("video").currentTime));